Camberley: Local and national government

+Surrey County Council, headquartered in Reigate, is elected every four years.
+Camberley is represented by three councillors - one for each of the "Camberley East", "Camberley West" and "Heatherside and Parkside" divisions.

+Elections to Surrey Heath take place every four years.
+Three councillors represent "Heatherside" ward and two councillors are elected to each of the "Old Dean", "Parkside", "St Michael's", "St Paul's", "Town" and "Watchetts" wards.
+The Brough of Surrey Heath is twinned with Sucy-en-Brie, France and with Bietigheim-Bissingen, Germany.

+Demography and housing

+The average level of accommodation in the region composed of detached houses was 28%, the average that was apartments was 22.6%.
+The remaining households not accounted for above were temporary/caravans and shared households.

+The proportion of households in the civil parish who owned their home outright compares to the regional average of 35.1%.
+The proportion who owned their home with a loan compares to the regional average of 32.5%.
+The remaining percentage is made up of rented dwellings (plus a negligible percentage of households living rent-free).

 Economy

 Camberley's town centre is host to The Square shopping centre (previously called The Mall), controversially purchased by Surrey Heath Borough Council for £110 million in 2016.
 This is a late 1980s development anchored by rent free stores such as Sports Direct subsidiary House of Fraser.
 The High Street has a number of shops as well as bars and clubs, many of the latter being more recent additions.
 There are a number of secondary shopping streets including Park Street, Princess Way and parts of London Road, including the "Atrium" development.
 Camberley's town centre is suffering a decline in footfall and increases in vacancies as shoppers in affluent areas move their spending online and towards leisure and experience activities as opposed to traditional retail.

 Major employers include Siemens, which moved its UK headquarters to the area in 2007.
 Burlington Group who moved into Watchmoor Park in 2009 and Sun Microsystems, until they were taken over by Oracle in 2010, whose UK headquarters was located just across the Hampshire border in Minley next to the M3 motorway at junction 4a.
 Krispy Kreme UK are based in Albany Park, an industrial estate just outside Camberley in nearby Frimley.